MechanicalRock/mechanicalrock.github.io/_posts/2020-05-12-migrate-legacy-accounts.md

 With time and experience, AWS has now rolled out solutions that encapsulate lessons learned, and advocates using their Control Tower approach to manage accounts.
 This works with their SSO (Single Sign On), Service Catalog, and Organisations tools to manage an account structure centrally.
 SSO centralises logins, Organisations provides a structure for managing many accounts, Service Catalog can provide a tool for creating (“vending”) new accounts as required, and Control Tower can apply standard requirements (as well as specific ones) to created accounts, and update the requirements as changes are introduced.

-We began using this approach, and began creating new accounts as needed.
-But we also had a number of legacy accounts which had valuable assets in them, and investigated the possibility of integrating these into our new structures.
+We took up this new approach, and began creating new accounts as needed.
+But we also had a number of legacy accounts which had valuable assets in them, and we investigated the possibility of integrating these into our new structures.

 AWS moves and adapts.
 When Control Tower first became available, there was no mechanism for integrating existing accounts.
 We pursued some work-arounds involving ’non-managed’ Organisations and Roles, and waited and watched.

-One solution to this problem is to use “Infrastructure as Code” (IaC)- which means always creating assets with automated tools configured by written specifications - code, rather than “click-ops”.
-Cloudformation, CDK, Lambda - all of these provide ways to create assets in AWS, and with this approach disaster recovery, re-use of solutions, creation of standard products, all become possible and often easy.
+One solution to this problem is to use “Infrastructure as Code” (IaC)- which means creating assets with automated tools configured by written specifications - code, rather than “click-ops”.
+Cloudformation, CDK, Lambda - all of these provide ways to create assets in AWS, and with this approach disaster recovery, re-use of solutions, creation of standard products - all become possible and often easy.
 Approaching deployment on AWS using IaC allows re-use, standardisation, industrial-scale deployment, and reduces errors.

 With proper IaC, reproducing assets in a new account structure is a practical approach to the change over.

 However, there may also be situations where actually bringing legacy accounts into a newly created, and more modern, Control Tower based account structure is useful and this article is about what we found using this approach.
 AWS provided a solution to this problem recently.
 Spoiler: it works.

+# Our circumstance

 Our legacy accounts were child accounts we had made under our ‘classic’ master account.
 In fact, this master account itself had some valuable assets in Route 53 - domains and record sets we have for several of our web assets.
 User pools, AD set ups, and connections to 3d party systems are other likely candidates for set ups that aren’t so easy to duplicate anew.